People / Graduate Students

 Bio & Research Interests

 Peter Kim is a PhD candidate in Comparative Ethnic Studies, and his research examines the ways public institutions inform, shape, and mediate the subject formation of urban youth of color.
 In particular, he analyzes how public schools, the juvenile justice system, non-profit community-based organizations, and local government play active roles in how Southeast Asian American youth in Oakland form notions of identity, community, culture and citizenship.
 Using frameworks of (anti)blackness, afro-pessimism, and social death, he explores possibilities of liberated and empowered subjectivity within oppositional identities (ie: the gang member, the refugee, the delinquent, the criminal).
-For over 15 years, Peter directed community-based youth programming at the East Bay Asian Youth Center (EBAYC) in East Oakland, and now oversees funding and coordination of violence prevention and intervention services for the City of Oakland Human Services Department (Oakland Unite).
+Peter is a recipient of the Berkeley Fellowship (2010-2014).
+For over 15 years, he directed community-based youth programming at the East Bay Asian Youth Center (EBAYC) in East Oakland, and now oversees funding and coordination of violence prevention and intervention services for the City of Oakland Human Services Department (Oakland Unite).

 (bio photo by p.kim; mural by Luqman; Oakland Chinatown, 2014)